qlawmarq/resume/MasakiYoshiiwa_Resume.md

 #### Development and maintenance of "[Dear](https://dear-guest.com/)" web-based invitation card service for weddings

-- Developed and maintained the app features.
+- Developed new features and maintained the app.
 - Responsible for development of all web-related areas including API server, front-end, DB, infrastructure.
 - Application technologies
   - PHP